Real Estate and Property Law

 - If you’re confused about anything, pay a few dollars for a real estate lawyer to take a look.
 The fee will be minimal when compared with the risk.

 - Mark your calendar!
 Especially for buyers, there are critical “drop-dead” dates in most contracts, e.g., inspection notices, loan approvals, etc. Do NOT assume these are just guidelines.
-Make sure the appropriate notices are sent on time.
+Make sure the appropriate notices are sent on time and in the proper manner.

 - Brokers are authorized by law to fill in blanks in forms approved by an attorney.
 There is usually a section at the end of the standard form for “Special Agreements.”
-Sometimes these matters are very simple, but sometimes they are complicated enough to require well-drafted provisions.
+Sometimes these matters are very simple, but sometimes they are complicated enough to require a well-drafted provision, and brokers seldom have the expertise required.
 Make sure you’re comfortable with the wording.

 - Read the title commitment and ask for the documents.
 (90% of buyers don’t bother!)
 A title commitment is the buyer’s guarantee that he will get good title at closing.
 Buried in the commitment are references to all recorded documents affecting the property.
 Examine all these entries and if you have questions check with your broker or have an attorney take a quick look.
 Here are some examples of critical matters that are often overlooked: